How Much Does Microblading Cost in Illinois?

 Follow-up support — Questions during healing?
 Text me.
 I mean it.

-Why does it matter?
-Because microblading is a two-appointment process.
-Your skin heals uniquely.
-Some strokes hold perfectly, others fade during healing.
-The touch-up at 6-8 weeks is where I perfect everything—fill in any faded areas, adjust color, and fine-tune the shape now that it’s healed.
+Microblading is a two-appointment process.
+Your skin heals uniquely—some strokes hold perfectly, others fade during healing.
+The touch-up at 6-8 weeks is where I perfect everything: fill in any faded areas, adjust color, and fine-tune the shape now that it’s healed.

 Annual Refresher: $300